Bridge Oracle (BRG) Price Reaches $0.0007

-Bridge Oracle (BRG) traded 1.9% lower against the U.S. dollar during the 1-day period ending at 14:00 PM ET on June 2nd.
-In the last week, Bridge Oracle has traded 4.3% lower against the U.S. dollar.
-Bridge Oracle has a market capitalization of $5.97 million and $638,007.44 worth of Bridge Oracle was traded on exchanges in the last 24 hours.
-One Bridge Oracle token can now be purchased for $0.0007 or 0.00000001 BTC on exchanges.
+Bridge Oracle (BRG) traded down 2.5% against the U.S. dollar during the 24 hour period ending at 21:00 PM ET on June 8th.
+Bridge Oracle has a market cap of $5.99 million and $365,130.25 worth of Bridge Oracle was traded on exchanges in the last 24 hours.
+Over the last week, Bridge Oracle has traded 1.8% lower against the U.S. dollar.
+One Bridge Oracle token can now be purchased for $0.0007 or 0.00000001 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.